Welcome! The Affiliated Faculty of

-We’re a faculty union that protects your rights as a teacher, represents your interests to the administration, and collectively bargains the contract that governs adjunct employment at Emerson College.
-We also periodically sponsor group events, send out an email newsletter, and host a Facebook page that links to articles of interest to adjunct faculty.
+We are a faculty union that protects your rights as a teacher, represents your interests to the administration, and collectively bargains the contract that governs adjunct employment at Emerson College.
+We also periodically sponsor group events, send out an email newsletter, and host an AFEC-AAUP Facebook page that links to articles of interest to adjunct faculty.

 What does AFEC-AAUP do?

-Since 2001, AFEC-AAUP has negotiated two contracts on behalf of the 240 adjuncts employed at Emerson College this semester.
-Some of the highlights include:
+AFEC-AAUP has negotiated three contracts on behalf of the adjuncts employed at Emerson College.

-Ø The professional development fund of $10,000 annually allows adjunct faculty to apply for up to $750 reimbursement for travel costs and fees for conferences, workshops, and festivals.
-Funding is provided for the next fiscal year, starting next summer.
-You will be eligible for this fund after you’ve taught at least one class in three consecutive years.
+Ø A professional development fund of $15,000 annually, for adjunct faculty to apply for up to $1,500 reimbursement for travel costs and fees for conferences, workshops, and festivals.

-Ø We have representation on the AAUP’s national committee on contingent faculty issues.
+Ø Representation on the AAUP’s national committee on contingent faculty issues.

-Ø We provide support when you need to speak to your department chair.
-When necessary, we speak on your behalf to chairs, deans, and the president.
-When all else fails, you have the security provided by a legally binding grievance and arbitration procedures.
-We recently settled an arbitration case that got a member back pay and reimbursement for health care coverage.
+In addition, the union provides support when you need to speak to your department chair.
+When necessary, the union will speak on your behalf to chairs, deans, and the president.
+When all else fails, adjunct faculty members have the security provided by legally binding grievance and arbitration procedures.
+The union has, for instance, settled an arbitration case that got a member back pay and reimbursement for health care coverage.

-The last full paragraph of your appointment letter says that as a condition of employment at Emerson College, you must either make a direct payment arrangement with AFEC-AAUP or sign a written authorization of an automatic dues deduction.
-It is a condition of your employment in future semesters at Emerson College.
-I’d like to explain what that employment requirement means for you.
+The last paragraph of your appointment letter notes that as a condition of employment at Emerson College you must either make a direct payment arrangement with AFEC-AAUP or sign a written authorization of an automatic dues deduction.

-Do I have to join a union?
-No member of the bargaining unit is obliged to become a full member of AFEC-AAUP, but all are required to either join the union or pay the core membership contribution.
+No member of the bargaining unit is obliged to become a full member of AFEC-AAUP, but all are required to either join the union or pay the financial core membership contribution.
+In both cases the fee is $80 annually, paid as $40 each semester.
+This is among the lowest annual rate in the state for a teachers’ union.
 The provision does not require anyone to vote on union proposals or to advocate for particular beliefs.
 We encourage everyone’s participation, however, because a union that includes many voices and perspectives is a strong one.
-If you would like to join, please print out a Membership Application.
+If you would like to join, please print out a Membership Form and Dues Deduction Authorization.

-Ø 252 people signed a dues deduction union form and don’t have to worry about this requirement again.
-If you sign, $40 in union dues will be deducted from your paycheck December 15th when you work in the fall semester and another $40 on April 15th if you work in the spring semester.
+If you sign the Membership Form and Dues Deduction Authorization, $40 in union dues will automatically be deducted from your paycheck each December 15th when you work in the fall semester.
+The other $40 will be deducted from your paycheck each April 15th when you work in the spring semester.
 Deductions only occur if you’re employed at Emerson College.
-The dues form must be RECEIVED by AFEC by October 7th.
-You may instead write a dues check every semester by that due date.

-What’s the mailing address?
-You can send checks and dues deduction forms to David Kociemba either through campus mail (VMA department, 915B Ansin building) or to his current home address, which is 80 Prentiss Street #1, Watertown, MA 02472.
+Please mail dues deduction forms (or checks, made out to “AFEC/AAUP”) to David Kociemba, either through campus mail (VMA department, 120 Boylston Street, Boston, MA 02116) or to his home address, 49 Edenfield Ave., Watertown, MA 02472.